Miracle at the Meadowlands: Officials

+NOTE: The 1978 season was the first with seven-man officiating crews.

 The immediate aftermath

 For Edwards, the play was a personal redemption, as he had been burned on one of Pisarcik's early touchdown passes and would have been partially to blame for the loss.
 It also was his first NFL touchdown.
 Vermeil refused to question McVay's judgment but allowed that he, too, disliked sitting on the ball to preserve a victory.

-Giants fans were enraged: for a football team to lose in that situation was unprecedented.
+Giants fans were enraged; for a football team to lose in that situation was unprecedented.
 Pisarcik, who belatedly explained to the press, "I never had control," needed a police escort to get to his car.
-During an NFL Network show about famous on-field bloopers, Csonka said that he immediately had Pisarcik join him on a chartered plane trip to South Florida, where they hung out and fished for a few days before returning to New York.
+During an NFL Network program about famous on-field bloopers, Csonka said that he immediately had Pisarcik join him on a chartered plane trip to South Florida, where they hung out and fished for a few days before returning to New York.